andrewschmeck/Black-Graduation-Rates/README.md

 Because the Illinois Board of Higher Education is seeking specific policy advice, this project will avoid black-box and hard-to-interpret models.
 The approach is simple: starting with a baseline, iterate through Linear Regressions to find the best model.
 Different Selection types, like Stepwise(to only pull statistically significant features), Lasso (to penalize weak features), and Random Forest Regression are used.
 A Pipeline to preprocess imputing and standardizing was also used to speed up the process.
 Data was normalized at point of regression, to make it more readable for the model.

 # Evaluation
 For both Private and Public models, the best model was the stepwise with lasso mulitple linear regression.
 R^2 was chosen to see how much of the variance can be explained by the model.
-The Root Mean Squared Error tries to reduce the mistakes the model will make in prediction, giving a better sense whether the feature will actually influence black graduations or not.
+The Root Mean Squared Error was the measure of loss, giving a better sense whether the feature will actually influence black graduations or not.
 The Private Test Linear Regression had an R^2 of 0.271 and a RMSE of 22.71.
 The Public Test Linear Regression had an R^2 of 0.278 and an RMSE of 17.65.